Feature Flags

 • Merged but darkdefault=False, no global_override.
 The admin is registered but every has_*_permission returns False, so it’s hidden from the index and inaccessible for all tenants (superusers included).

 The API for the feature is not gated by this scheme — ship it independently.
-That’s the point of the design: the API can be public while the Django admin stays hidden until you flip the toggle.
+That’s the point of the design: the API can be public while the Django admin stays hidden until you flip the feature.

 Pattern

-from core.common import ReleaseToggledAdminMixin
+from core.common import PreviewFeatureAdminMixin

 @admin.register(models.CommunityInput)

-class CommunityInputAdmin(ReleaseToggledAdminMixin, ModelAdminDisplayingManyToManyFieldMixin):
+class CommunityInputAdmin(PreviewFeatureAdminMixin, ModelAdminDisplayingManyToManyFieldMixin):

-release_toggle = "community_input_admin_enabled"
+preview_feature = "community_input_admin_enabled"

 ...